Greg Biffle Age, Height, Wife, Stats, Net Worth

 Plane Crash and Death

-The tragedy prompted widespread tributes from across NASCAR, with fellow drivers, teams, and fans honoring Biffle’s accomplishments and his lasting impact on the sport.
+The news prompted tributes from across NASCAR, honoring his accomplishments and impact on the sport.

-- He was the first driver in NASCAR history to win championships in both the Truck Series and Busch/Xfinity Series.
+• First driver to win both the Truck Series and Busch/Xfinity Series championships.

-- Biffle spent the majority of his Cup Series career with Roush Fenway Racing.
+• Spent most of his Cup career with Roush Fenway Racing.

 Legacy and Impact